sunlab-osu/MISP/README.md

 ('WHERE_OP', ((None, u'School/Club Team', 5),), ('=', 0), 0.9999919, 3), # picking operator "=" for "School/Club Team"
 ('WHERE_VAL', ((None, u'School/Club Team', 5),), ('=', 0), ([0, 9, 10, 15], u'westchester high'), 0.8518489589551428, 4)] # WHERE School/Club Team = westchester high

+# Note that the following dec_seq is specific to SQLNet.
 dec_seq: [(('sc', None), 0), # for 'sc' (SELECT_COL), take column with idx=0 (i.e., "Player")
 (('sa', (0, u'Player')), 0), # for 'sa' (SELECT_AGG), take aggregator with idx=0 (i.e., "none_agg", empty aggregator)
 (('wc', None), 1, [5]), # for 'wc' (WHERE_COL), decide the number of conditions #cols=1 and take column with idx=5 (i.e., "School/Club Team")